wllmzhu/G-VUE/README.md

 - *Reason* probes abstraction, logical deduction and commonsense reasoning.
 - *Act* investigates the capability for planning and decision-making by learning policies.

-The four domains are embodied in 11 carefully curated tasks, spanning from 3D reconstruction to visual reasoning and navigation.
+The four domains are embodied in 11 meticulously chosen tasks, spanning from 3D reconstruction to visual reasoning and navigation.

 #### Framework
 Along with the benchmark, we also introduce **a general encoder-decoder framework** that that supports the evaluation of arbitrary visual representation on all 11 tasks.